Transactions

 The two message types can be distinguished through the webhook payload:

-• decision request: advice = false and response_code is absent
+• initial authorization request: response_code is absent

 This guide defines the authorization message sequence and decision semantics.
-Use the Webhook Handling guide for delivery robustness, idempotency, retry behavior, and handler implementation patterns.
+Use the Webhook handling guide for delivery robustness, idempotency, retry behavior, and handler implementation patterns.

 Final outcome codes